spice-herald/CutBucket/CutUtils_demo_dev.md

     print('The arrays are the same!')
 ```

+    The arrays are the same!

 **Now let's load the cut description for the current version of** ```ctest```

 ```python
 print(cuts.loadcutdescription('ctest', lgccurrent=True))
 ```

+    this is stupid

 ^ that sounds about right